intern222/codingChallengeMongoDB/README.md

   "f.i": false
 }

-To run the code you just need to have Nodejs install in your local computer and run the following command in the terminal: node ./index.js
+To run the code you just need to have Nodejs installed in your local computer and run the following command in the terminal: node ./index.js